|How compiled||Based on third party data|

 (The processes for finding out about uses and users, and their views on the statistical products.)

 The ONS response to the review of infant mortality statistics that took place between 20 April and 20 July 2017 is available.

 A proposal for changes to birth statistics by socio-economic classification was published on our website in February 2013.
 No feedback was received so the outlined changes were implemented.

 Proposed changes to Child mortality statistics were outlined in the Child Mortality Statistics, 2011 bulletin (published February 2013) and user feedback was requested.
 Very little feedback was received so the proposed changes have been implemented.

-User feedback is requested at the bottom of all emails sent by customer service teams within our Vital Statistics Outputs Branch.
+User feedback is requested at the bottom of all e-mails sent by customer service teams within the Vital Statistics Outputs Branch.

 Accessibility and clarity

 (Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)